mahlberg-lab/clic/docs/cliccorpora.rst

 pick individual books from them, effectively creating your own subcorpus.
 For example, you could select several books from Dickens, several books from the 19th Century Reference Corpus (19C) and several books from the 19th Century Children's Literature Corpus (ChiLit).

-You could also create an author-based corpus, for example by selecting all of Jane Austen's novels by typing *austen* into the textbox (which is not case-sensitive); this will pull out the relevant novels from any of the corpora for individual selection (see
-Figure).
+You can also select an author-based corpus from the drop-down.
+For example, typing *austen* into the textbox (which is not case-sensitive) gives you the option of selecting all books by Jane Austen at once (see Figure).

 .. figure:: images/figure-corpora-authorbased.png
    :alt: figure-corpora-authorbased

-   **Figure:** Example of creating a (temporary) author-based corpus: selecting all of Jane Austen's novels
+   **Figure:** Example of creating an author-based corpus: selecting all of Jane Austen's novels

 The CLiC corpora have been marked up to distinguish between several